marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 *Null values were observed in the data for all years.*

-- **Nearly Symmetrical Distributions**: Symmetrical Distribution for Female LFPR: The mean is nearly equal to the median for the selected years 2000, 2005, 2010, and 2015, indicating a balanced spread of values.
-In 2020, the mean and median have a small difference, still suggesting a relatively balanced distribution.
+- **Nearly Symmetrical Distributions**:
+  1. 2000, 2005, 2010, and 2015: The mean is nearly equal to the median for the selected years , indicating a balanced spread of values.
+  2. 2020: The mean and median have a small difference, still suggesting a relatively balanced distribution.
+> [!IMPORTANT]

-- **Imputation Method**: Mean, as it is a reliable measure of central tendency for nearly symmetrical distributions.
+> - **Imputation Method**: Despite the nearly symmetrical distributions observed, the **median** is preferred for imputation.

-**7. Addressing the null values in the [LFPR_M] fields.** Given the nearly symmetrical distributions observed across all selected years, using the median for imputation is a suitable choice.
+**7. Addressing the null values in the [LFPR_M] fields.**

 ![image](https://github.com/user-attachments/assets/ed8a0adc-ee70-4781-b98f-41a6048e4e1e)

-- **Nearly Symmetrical Distributions for 2000, 2005, and 2010**:
+- **Nearly Symmetrical Distributions for 2000, and 2005**:
-    1. 2000: Mean and Median are nearly equal, indicating a clear normal distribution.
+    1. 2000: Mean and Median are nearly equal, indicating a
     2. 2005:  Fairly symmetrical.

+- **Clear Normal Distribution**:
-    3. 2010: Equal, indicating a perfectly symmetrical distribution.
+   1. 2010: Mean and Median are equal, indicating a perfectly symmetrical distribution.

 - **Slight Left-Skewed Distributions for 2015 and 2020**.
-    1. 2015: Mean is slightly lower than the median, suggesting a near-normal distribution with a minor left skew.
+    1. 2015: Mean is slightly higher than the median, suggesting a near-normal distribution with a minor left skew.
-    2. 2020: Mean is slightly lower than the median, indicating a slight left skew.
+    2. 2020: Mean is slightly higher than the median, indicating a slight right skew.

- - **Imputation Method**: Given the nearly symmetrical distributions observed across all selected years, with some minor left skewness in the later years, using the median for imputation is a suitable choice.
+ > [!IMPORTANT]
+ > - **Imputation Method**: Given the observed right skew in the distributions for 2015 and 2020, and considering that 2010 had a normal distribution, I will impute the null values with the **median**.
+Even though 2010 exhibited a normal distribution there could be variations in skewness across the remaining years in the dataset.

  ## Step 3: